 Ms. Gunter has also been an entrepreneur.
 She was the CEO and co-founder of Condition30 Inc., a software and game company based in Toronto and Vancouver.
 As well, Ms. Gunter was the Vice-President of Creative and Community for the British Columbia-based User Friendly Media.

 A community builder, she has also given her time to advancing skills development and post-secondary education and to improving the communities in which she has lived in.
-She is a board member for Telus Spark, a member of the Minister of Advanced Education’s Skills for Jobs Task Force and a member of the Council of Post-Secondary Presidents of Alberta.
+She is a member of the Minister of Advanced Education’s Skills for Jobs Task Force and a member of the Council of Post-Secondary Presidents of Alberta.
 She was also a supporting contributor to the Skilled by Design: A Blueprint for Alberta’s Future Workforce report by the Business Council of Alberta.
-Previously, Ms. Gunter chaired the Coordinating Committee of Vice-Presidents Academic for Colleges Ontario, was a member of the Interactive Ontario Board, and served as a board member of the North York General Hospital.
+Previously, Ms. Gunter was a board member for Telus Spark, she chaired the Coordinating Committee of Vice-Presidents Academic for Colleges Ontario, was a member of the Interactive Ontario Board, and served as a board member of the North York General Hospital.

 Ms. Gunter has a Bachelor of Journalism from Carleton University, and a Master of Business Administration from Queen's University.